psherman42/riscv-easy-as-pi/README.md

 ***Physical pinout***

 The wiring pictorial described here is specific to the LoFive-R1 board, all discussion applies equally well to any board.
-See the later section *Are all RISC Five's as easy as PI?* for guidance on using other evaluation boards.
+See the later section [*Are all RISC Five Boards as easy as PI?*](#are-all-risc-five-boards-as-easy-as-pi) for guidance on using other evaluation boards.

 ```
     RPi (3B+)                     LoFive-R1